PowerShell/PowerShell/docs/KNOWNISSUES.md

 Command Availability
 --------------------

-The following table lists commands that are known not to work in PowerShell on Linux/Mac OSX.
+The following table lists commands that are known not to work in PowerShell on Linux/macOS.

 <table>
 <th>Commands<td><b>Operational State<td><b>Notes</th>